 Section 1.
 President: It shall be the duty of the President to preside at meetings of the Foundation and of the Board of Trustees, and to perform such other duties as ordinarily pertain to the office.

 Section 2.
-Vice-President: It shall be the duty of the Vice-President to preside at meetings of the Foundation or the Board of Trustees in the absence of the President and to perform such other duties as ordinarily pertain to the office.
+President Elect: It shall be the duty of the President Elect to preside at meetings of the Foundation or the Board of Trustees in the absence of the President and to perform such other duties as ordinarily pertain to the office.

 Section 3.
 Secretary: It shall be the duty of the Secretary to keep the records of the Foundation, to send out notices of meetings of the Foundation and the Board of Trustees, and to perform such other duties as usually pertain to the office.